Norfolk and Western classes Y6, Y6a and Y6b: Construction and service

-Steam versus diesel tests, upgrades, and controversies
+Steam vs. diesel tests, upgrades, and controversies

 Coal traffic was N&W's largest source of revenue, and it had arguably the most modern and efficient steam locomotives of any major U.S. railroad.
 Accordingly, N&W resisted conversion from coal-burning steam locomotives to oil-burning diesels longer than most.
 In 1952, N&W tested its A class and Y6b class locomotives against a four-unit Electro-Motive Division F7 diesel set.
 The tests indicated that fuel costs and similar items were roughly the same, and the test was considered a tie.
 However, diesels eventually won out for lower maintenance and other operational costs.

 Retrospective analyses of these tests have led to suggestions that diesel locomotive builder EMD and N&W cheated in the competition by using locomotives with secret modifications unsuited for daily work.
 However, the greater weight of evidence and analysis indicates that N&W did not cheat on these tests, and that the only improvements were the ones N&W publicized and later incorporated into many locomotives.
 Also, the major participants in this debate all appear to agree that N&W did ultimately modify most of its Y5, Y6, Y6a, and Y6b locomotives with a new "intercepting/reducing valve" and ballast on the front engine, which increased their tractive effort.